USACE-Cloud-Compute/ras-runner/actions/utils/create-ras-tmp.md

-# Create RAS TMP Action Documentation
+# Create RAS TMP Action

-This action creates a temporary HEC RAS input file for running RAS models with the Linux runner.
-It copies essential datasets from a source RAS file to a new temporary file.

-## Overview
+## Description
 The `create-ras-tmp` action is designed to prepare a plan RAS model input file for execution by copying the necessary structure and data from an existing RAS hdf file.

+## Process Flow

+1. **Input Validation**:
+   - Verifies that both `src` and `local_dest` attributes are provided
+   - Parses `save_to_remote` to boolean value
+   - Checks for remote destination name if remote saving is requested

+2. **File Creation**:
+   - Creates a new temporary file at the specified location
+   - Copies core RAS datasets: "Geometry", "Plan Data", "Event Conditions"
+   - Preserves essential file metadata attributes:
+     - File Type
+     - File Version
+     - Projection
+     - Units System

+3. **Remote Storage**:
+   - If `save_to_remote` is true, copies the temporary file to the specified remote destination

 ## Configuration

+### Attributes

-### Action Attributes
+### Action

 | Attribute | Type | Required | Description |
 |-----------|------|----------|-------------|